 Step 3: Add the maple syrup, milk, eggs, oil, and vanilla extract to the dry ingredients.
 Stir until combined.
 Gently stir in the blueberries.

-Step 4: Pour the mixture into your prepared baking pan (top with extra bluebs) and bake for 30-40 minutes, or until the center is set and the top is golden brown.
+Step 4: Pour the mixture into your prepared baking pan (top with extra bluebs).
+Bake for 30-40 minutes, or until the center is set and the top is golden brown.
 Allow the oats to cool a little before serving.

-If you want to get fancy and add some toppings, drizzle over some peanut butter or almond butter or serve with extra fresh fruit.
+If you want to get fancy and add some toppings, drizzle over some peanut butter or almond butter.
+You could also serve with extra fresh fruit.

 Why use rolled oats in baked oatmeal recipes?

 Did you know there’s a pretty big difference between rolled oats, quick oats and steel cut oats?
 Rolled oats (also called old fashioned oats) are the oats you usually use in baking (like in my apple french toast casserole!).
-They absorb more liquid than steel-cut oats and they hold their shape when you cook or bake with them, which is why I love using them!
+They absorb liquis well a ndthey hold their shape when you cook/bake with them, which is why I love using them!

 Steel cut oats are chopped up into smaller pieces and have a much tougher texture, plus they take longer to cook.
 It’s a lot chewier than both quick oats and rolled oats.
 Aka don’t try to substitute them into a recipe that calls for rolled or quick oats- you will regret it!